AdobeDocs/experience-manager-65.en/help/assets/mac-api-assets.md

 seo-title: Assets HTTP API
 description: Learn about the implementation, data model, and features of Assets HTTP API.
 Use Assets HTTP API to perform various tasks around assets.
 seo-description: Learn about the implementation, data model, and features of Assets HTTP API.
 Use Assets HTTP API to perform various tasks around assets.
-uuid: 24bd2b1e-8f4c-4177-8715-b53a51f02d6e
+uuid: ab709c58-c9a6-48da-84da-866655c84658
 contentOwner: User
-products: SG_EXPERIENCEMANAGER/6.5/ASSETS
+products: SG_EXPERIENCEMANAGER/6.4/ASSETS
-topic-tags: extending-assets
-content-type: reference
-discoiquuid: 2bb815f0-c1da-491e-81e5-286e596c5197
+discoiquuid: 68d49096-959b-4751-abf1-23bedbaed9a0
-docset: aem65

 ---

-# Assets HTTP API{#assets-http-api}
+# Assets HTTP API {#assets-http-api}

 ## Overview {#overview}

-The Assets HTTP API is exposed at */api/assets*, and allows for create-read-update-delete (CRUD) operations on Assets, including binary, metadata, renditions, and comments, together with structured content using AEM Content Fragments.
-The current implementation of AEM Assets HTTP API is REST.
-It includes [support for Content Fragments](/help/assets/assets-api-content-fragments.md).
+The Assets HTTP API is a specific part of the general Marketing Cloud API.
+For general documentation, see Marketing Cloud API user documentation.
+The Assets HTTP API is available at `/api/assets`, and allows for create-read-update-delete (CRUD) operations on Assets, including binary, metadata, renditions, and comments.

 To access the API:

-1. Open the API service document at `https://[hostname]:[port]/api.json`. ``
+1. Open the API service document at `http://[hostname]:[port]/api.json`.

-1. Follow the Assets service link leading to `https://[hostname]:[server]/api/assets.json`.
+1. Follow the Assets service link  leading to `http://[hostname]:[server]/api/assets.json`.

 The API's response is a JSON for some mime types and a response code for all mime types.
 The JSON response is optional and may not be available, for example for PDF files.
 Rely on the response code for further analysis or actions.

-## Content Fragments {#content-fragments}

-A [content fragment](/help/assets/content-fragments.md) is a special type of asset.
-It can be used to access structured data, such as texts, numbers, dates, amongst others.
-As there are several differences to *standard* assets (such as images or documents), some additional rules apply to handling content fragments.

-For further information see [Content Fragments Support in the AEM Assets HTTP API](/help/assets/assets-api-content-fragments.md).

 ## Data model {#data-model}

-The Assets HTTP API exposes two major elements, folders and assets (for standard assets).
+The Assets HTTP API exposes two major elements, folders and assets.

-Additionally, it exposes more detailed elements for the custom data models that describe structured content in Content Fragments.
-See [Content Fragment Data Models](/help/assets/assets-api-content-fragments.md#content-fragments) for further information.

 ### Folders {#folders}